 • Write down character traits that you think are important for a wholesome life.
 Like Kind, honest, trustworthy, contributory, commited etc.

-• Consider the age of your child and imagine the type of acceptable behaviour that is achievable.
+• Consider the age of your child and imagine the type of acceptable behaviour

 • Tell the child the behaviour you would like to see: put the 'Do' into the 'don't'.